CLINICAL PRACTICE AND LIFELONG LEARNING

 When preparing for an exam, a learner’s time is limited.
 Because users of Clinical Classroom avoid spending time on content they have already mastered and can focus on areas where they need reinforcement, they may spend up to 50% less time than users of traditional e-learning methods learning the same materials3.

-Clinical Classroom uses the same learning technology as NEJM Knowledge+, which prepares learners for the internal medicine and family practice board exams.
-Healy et al. reported on a small group of learners who used NEJM Knowledge+ to prepare for the American Board of Internal Medicine certification examination (ABIM-CE) and found that, between 2014 and 2016, a significantly higher proportion passed on their first attempt compared to the national average (95% vs. 89%, z = 2.6397, p = 0.0083)4.
+Clinical Classroom uses learning technology that prepares learners for the internal medicine and family practice board exams.
+Healy et al. reported on a small group of learners who used the platform to prepare for the American Board of Internal Medicine certification examination (ABIM-CE) and found that, between 2014 and 2016, a significantly higher proportion passed on their first attempt compared to the national average (95% vs. 89%, z = 2.6397, p = 0.0083)4.

 Another study, by Wagner et al., showed that performance on weekly quizzes may be strongly predictive of performance on resident in-service examinations and tracking data from periodic quizzes may help direct educational interventions5.
 With Clinical Classroom, learners can develop their own quizzes and the system allows residency faculty to develop and assign quizzes to their residents.